susmnty/susmnty/README.md

 ### About Me

-- Open Source Contributor for RAPIDS at NVIDIA
+- Open Source for RAPIDS at NVIDIA
 - Semi Coding in C++
 - Experience in building Agents, generative adversarial network and machine learning models
 - Front-end developer and styling using React including html and frameworks